lightxlamp/Git/readme.md

 - git commit -m "Ignore other staged files and commit only gitignore" .gitignore

 - git add .
 (Adding only files from current dir) but git add -A (add all files of a project)

+- Nice - finlay I am here.
+"Cherry Picking" - When 2 branches have the same bug you can fix it in master and "pull" commit with a fix to your branch.
+See map in pics. https://www.mindmeister.com/generic_files/get_file/17455360?filetype=attachment_file